5GZORRO/Smart-Resource-and-Service-Discovery-application/resources_models_and_basic_classifier/resourceDataset/db/readme.txt

-All datasets build with offers are placed in following order:
+Offers are placed in following order:
 EDGE
 CLOUD
 RAN